rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 Fixes:
 - fixed a problem in the skinless version, a border was drawn around controls: http://flowplayer.org/forum/8/60060
 - support of background images was broken: http://flowplayer.org/forum/8/60403
+- It was not possible to change backgroundColor using JavaScript css() method: http://code.google.com/p/flowplayer-core/issues/detail?id=242

 3.2.5
 -----